mirelonni/2018_C_Mini_Kermit/README.md

 - CHECK : (2 bytes) CRC on all fields, except CHECK and MARK
 - MARK : (1 byte) marks the end of a packet, defauld 0x0D

 The script provided sends 3 files (file1.bin, file2.bin, file3.bin) and you can change the SPEED, DELAY.
-LOSS, CORRUPT percentage to simulate the network. (this is a functionality if the link emulator API)
+LOSS, CORRUPT percentage to simulate the network. (this is a functionality of the link emulator API)

 ```bash
 cd ./link_emulator